 - Doesn’t finish the pitch, easing off his follow through for fear of bouncing it

 This is very common and understandable—the curveball is harder to control than a fastball, so pitchers mentally try to ease off and just toss it in there.
+Finding the right curveball grip for you is also important in being able to throw it as hard as possible.

 The problem is that when a curveball is thrown at less than 100% intensity, it will “pop up” out of the hand, making its trajectory look very different to a hitter.
 Though young hitters aren’t good at recognizing this at first, they start to pick it up well in high school and beyond.